MosheBlumbergX/MonitoringCPAnsible/README.md

 Since the Jolokia run in agent mode on Kafka's class path, it will connect to Kafka monitoring MBeans and will provide metrics on HTTP interface.

-# How to deploy prometheus and grafana

-I had to change some of the default values in the [source](https://github.com/confluentinc/confluent-operator/tree/master/test/soak#deploy-confluent-operator-cluster-scope) to make the dashboards work with my minikube.
-In here I outline the steps and give json file for the dashboard.

 ## Prometheus